What is a Skill?

 Breaking your skill into multiple files has benefits:- Focused content: Each file covers one specific topic

-- Efficient loading: The assignment only loads files it needs for the current task
+- Efficient loading: The agent only loads files it needs for the current task

 - Easier maintenance: Update individual sections without rewriting everything

-- Reference materials: Include policies, schemas, or examples the assignment can look up
+- Reference materials: Include policies, schemas, or examples the agent can look up

 How to Reference Additional Files